 It’s crucial to go through these topics before you’ve walked down the aisle.
 Again, as you work through these issues, listen to your gut.
 If things come up about your partner’s expectations that surprise you or make you uncomfortable, don’t be afraid to discuss them.
 Better to clear up misconceptions about family life and retirement security sooner rather than later!

 Our therapists and counselors have worked with many couples over the years as they prepare for marriage.
-If you’re ready to take this step, please reach out to to learn more.
-We have an office potentially near you including Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+If you’re ready to take this step, please reach out to learn more.
+We may have an office potentially near you.
+Our office locations include Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+Feel free to contact us at 623-680-3486, text 623-688-5115, or email email@example.com and ask to speak with one of our counselors about Premarital Counseling.
+To start your counseling journey, please follow these steps: